Jerkner/CostumeCraze/README.md

 # CostumeCraze

-CostumeCraze is a web application built using React that allows users to explore, browse, and manage costumes.
-The platform offers a wide range of features including user authentication, a diverse costume catalog, host management dashboard, and detailed costume views.
+CostumeCraze is a web application built using React that enables users to discover, browse, and manage an extensive collection of costumes.
+The platform encompasses several robust features including user authentication, a diverse catalog of costumes, a dashboard for hosts to manage listings, and in-depth views of each costume.

 ## Table of Contents
 - [Features](#features)